galacticcouncil/hydration-node/pallets/exchange/README.md

 #### Handling and storing intention

 Registering intention means storing the intention's info in substrate storage.
-All intentions withint current block are resolved prior to block finalization, therefore none is actually committed to the storage.
+All intentions within the current block are resolved prior to block finalization, therefore none is actually committed to the storage.

 #### Resolving Intention